Rishabh672003/pyfix-imports/README.md

 ## Usage

+Note: The executable is named `fix-imports`, which is different from the project name

 Just running `fix-imports <FILENAME>` will just print the fixed code to the stdout.
 If you want to update the file in-place use the -f/--fix option `fix-imports -c <FILENAME>`